IbrahimmAdel/Deploy-FlaskApp-on-EKS/Terraform/README.md

 # Terraform Infrastructure Deployment Documentation

 > This document provides detailed instructions for deploying infrastructure using Terraform.
-The project consists of four modules: `ec2`, `ecr`, `eks`, and `network`.
+I have created four modules in this project: `ec2`, `ecr`, `eks`, and `network`.
 The goal is to create an environment that includes an EC2 instance for Jenkins, an ECR repository, an EKS cluster with worker nodes, and a network infrastructure with subnets and NAT gateways.

-## Prerequisites

-- Terraform installed.
-- AWS credentials and CLI configured.
-- Basic understanding of Terraform and AWS services.

 ## Modules Overview